mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

        On the next row, we have sidebar and column taking up the row.
        And on the third row, we have footer twice.

-       You can also use a dog (.) to indicate a blank area. */ }
+       You can also use a dot (.) to indicate a blank area. */ }
 }
 ```